+A hypothesis regarding endosymbiotic actinidic archaea as having evolved from an early isoprenoid organisms by abiogenesis is presented in this paper.
+An actinide archaea/ viroid mediated model of prokaryote, viral, eukaryotic, primate and human evolution is discussed.
 Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF^[1].
-Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces^[2].
+Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF^[1,2].
 Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases^[3,4].
-Endogenous digoxin has been related to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration^[2].
-The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered^[5,6,7].
-Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself8.
+Actinidic archaea has been related to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration^[2].
+Actinidic archaea have a mevalonate pathway and cholesterol catabolism^[5,6,7].
+Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself^[8].
 An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described^[6].
 Metal actinides in beach sands have been postulated to play a role in abiogenesis^[6].
 Actinide mineral like rutile, monazite and illmenite by surface metabolism would have contributed to abiogenesis^[9].
 A hypothesis of cholesterol as the primal prebiotic molecule synthesised on actinide surfaces with all other biomolecules arising from it and a self replicating cholesterol lipid organism as the initial life form is presented.
-The role of actinidic archaea in the genesis of the interstellar polycyclic aromatic hydrocarbons as well as the interstellar magnetic fields important in the evolution of the universe is hypothesized.
+The actinidic archaea and viroids would have evolved from the primitive isoprenoid organism.
+The origin of viruses, prokaryotes, eukaryotes, primates and humans from the initial isoprenoid organism derived actinidic archaea is postulated.